BRICS: Russia

 In 2015, President Vladimir Putin stated that despite BRICS being a young organisation, it has already been effective.
 The five countries "are playing an active part in shaping a multipolar world order and developing modern models for the world's financial and trading systems."

 In 2024, President Putin speaking at a BRICS forum said "BRICS is one of the key elements of the emerging multipolar world order, which increasingly reflects the interests and aspirations of the states of both the global South and the East ... we are engaged in an active dialogue in the BRICS plus/outreach format, and are working to establish a category of partner states".
 At the Kazan summit President Putin made clear that they are not attempting to reject the dollar, but rather getting ready with alternatives to a weaponized dollar.

-In a briefing in October 2024 Russian Foreign Ministry Spokeswoman said that "BRICS framework is non-confrontational and constructive", and that "it is a viable alternative to a world living by someone else's, alien rules".
-New members have made BRICS into a stronger representative of the "Global South and East – or the Global Majority".
+In a briefing in October 2024, the Russian Foreign Ministry Spokeswoman said that the "BRICS framework is non-confrontational and constructive", and that "it is a viable alternative to a world living by someone else's, alien rules".
+She added that new members have made BRICS into a stronger representative of the "Global South and East – or the Global Majority".
 Applications from various countries reinforces BRICS role.

-President Putin quoted Prime Minister Narendra Modi in saying that BRICS is not anti-western but non-western.
+President Putin quoted Prime Minister Narendra Modi in saying that BRICS is not anti-Western but non-Western.

-A poll following the Kazan summit revealed that 39% of 1500 respondents had never heard about BRICS.
+A poll following the Kazan summit revealed that 39% of 1,500 respondents had never heard about BRICS.
 Among those who had heard of the summit, the informal visual of the BRICS currency banknote was polled as the most unforgettable happening.